What is an Endothermic Reaction?

 Some other differences between these types of chemical reactions are tabulated below.

 |The system absorbs heat from the surroundings||The system releases heat into the surroundings|

 |The entropy of the surrounding decreases (ΔS <0)||The entropy of the surrounding increases (ΔS>0)|

 |Enthalpy change (ΔH) is positive||ΔH is negative|

 The human body exploits the endothermic nature of evaporation to cool itself.
 This is done through the process of sweating.
 The sweat (produced on the surface of the skin) absorbs heat from the skin to evaporate, thereby creating a cooling effect.

 However, sweating is not an exothermic reaction.
 Chemical reactions can involve the breaking of existing chemical bonds, the formation of new bonds, or both.
-The evaporation of sweat does not involve any chemical changes but it does involve a change in physical phase (from liquid to vapor).
+The evaporation of sweat does not involve any chemical changes but it does involve a change in physical phase (from liquid to vapour).
 Therefore, evaporation is said to be a physical endothermic process rather than an endothermic reaction.

 Any process that absorbs heat from its surroundings is an endothermic process.
 Therefore, all endothermic reactions are endothermic processes.
 However, the opposite is not true.
 Many endothermic processes involve physical changes rather than chemical changes.

 - When ammonium chloride (NH4Cl) is dissolved in water, an endothermic reaction takes place.
 The salt dissociates into ammonium (NH4+) and chloride (Cl–) ions.
 The chemical equation can be written as follows: NH4Cl (s) + H2O (l) ⟶ NH4Cl (aq) – Heat